Bankoga/golem/README.md

 ## Thanks for Reading

 Thanks for reading, and I hope you enjoyed.
 This is my job, though I am unpaid.
 At this point, I am dedicated to doing this for however long it takes me to succeed.
-Success if failure, and failure is success.
-Only through failure can we succeed.
+Success is failure, and failure is success.
+Through failure can we succeed.

 Only that which is lost, can be found!
 Logic is sufficient